 The Solar Energy Industries Association (SEIA) provides very robust guidance on how MACRS applies to businesses that invest in solar.
 Importantly, you need to consider the impact of the solar investment tax credit (ITC) on the portion of the investment that you can depreciate.

-In particular, if you claim the ITC on your solar project (26 percent in 2020, 22 percent in 2021 and 10 percent for commercial projects into the future), you’ll have to reduce the amount of the investment that you can depreciate by half of the value of the ITC you claim.
-In other words, by 13 percent in 2020, 11 percent in 2021 and 5 percent after that.
-So the depreciable basis of the solar project will be 87 percent of the cost in 2020, 89 percent in 2021 and 95 percent after that, all of which is depreciated over the course of five years.
+In particular, if you claim the ITC on your solar project (26 percent through 2022, 22 percent in 2023 and 10 percent for commercial projects into the future), you’ll have to reduce the amount of the investment that you can depreciate by half of the value of the ITC you claim.
+In other words, by 13 percent through 2022, 11 percent in 2023 and 5 percent thereafter.
+So, the depreciable basis of the solar project will be 87 percent of the cost through 2022, 89 percent in 2023 and 95 percent after that, all of which is depreciated over the course of five years.

 It gets better: bonus depreciation